Rashaali84/MyNodeJsTut/README.md

 In Node Application, any async function accepts a callback as the last parameter and a callback function accepts an error as the first parameter.
 Let's revisit the previous example again.
 Create a text file named input.txt with the following content.

+### EVENT EMITTER -----> event-emitter.js

+Many objects in a Node emit events, for example, a net.Server emits an event each time a peer connects to it, an fs.readStream emits an event when the file is opened.
+All objects which emit events are the instances of events.EventEmitter.

+`EventEmitter Class`

+As we have seen in the previous section, EventEmitter class lies in the events module.
+It is accessible via the following code:

+// Import events module

+var events = require('events');

+// Create an eventEmitter object

+var eventEmitter = new events.EventEmitter();

+When an EventEmitter instance faces any error, it emits an 'error' event.
+When a new listener is added, 'newListener' event is fired and when a listener is removed, 'removeListener' event is fired.

+EventEmitter provides multiple properties like on and emit. on property is used to bind a function with the event and emit is used to fire an event.